www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/webserver-development/task-archive/2024-08-06-make-no-code-editor-viable.md

 # Description
 The no-code editor is currently not realistically usable.
 # Tasks
+* [ ] Delete function call does not working in function chain.
+* [ ] Pop-up do not always look correctly on mobile.
+* [ ] Enter does not work in input fields of pop-ups.
 * [ ] Disable drag and drop per default, as it creates problems.
     * [ ] Add button to temporarily enable drag and drop.
     * [ ] Add option to action menu in order to move element.